Tim Initiatives

 Nevada TIM Coalition Video Production

-In 2019, Nevada TIM Coalition partners along with NDOT, partnered to produce this video during the 2019 Nevada Traffic Safety Summit.
+In 2021, Nevada TIM Coalition partners, along with NDOT, partnered to produce this video during the 2021 Nevada Traffic Safety Summit that was held in Las Vegas.
 This video will be used to promote traffic incident management across Nevada.
 This video is being shared with agencies to help explain and promote TIM principles.